jecaro/hscalendar/README.md

 [![Build Status][status-png]][status]

-This is `hscalendar`, a time tracking software I develop to learn the HASKELL programming language.
+This is `hscalendar`, a time tracking software written in the HASKELL programming language.
 It uses the best practices proposed by the FP complete
 team: